ChristianBako/christianbako.github.io/_posts/2024-05-23-Founding-Engineer-Bad-Deal.md

 ## Founder case

 # Conclusion
-I understand this sounds like I'm looking at every 18-25 year old in tech and telling them that, "Hey you should put on pants and get a real job at Meta", I'm not.
+I understand this sounds like I'm looking at every 18-25 year old in tech and telling them that, "Hey you should put on pants and get a real job at Meta", I'm not.[^4]

 I like startups and personally I'd like to found one.
 They're the growth engine that powers SV, the United States, and the world.